 EZ Bar Preacher Curls - Biceps Exercise Guide with Photos

-The EZ bar preacher curl does not take it easy on your biceps.
-This variation puts all the stress on the bicep and
+EZ bar preacher curls do not take it easy on your

+in your arm workout.
+This variation puts all of the stress directly

-eliminates any swaying or jerking you might have from a ground based movement like standing barbell
+that you might get from a ground based movement like standing barbell

 Muscles Targeted: The EZ bar preacher curl is an exercise

-the stress on your forearms by grabbing the inner bar
+can increase the stress on your forearms by grabbing the inner bar

 Exercise Instructions: Using a regular